anoshc/IDG2001-assignment1/Documentation/README.md

 # IDG2001 Assignment 1 – Lisa Mari, Anosh, and Alexandra
+09.04.2023

 ## About the project

 In this project we have creates a Flask application that is running in the Railway Cloud server.
-The application have several API endpoints that connects to both the cloud and the MongoDB database.
+The application have several REST API endpoints that connects to both the cloud and the MongoDB database.
 These endpoints/routes have different functionalities, that we will further explain:

     1. @app.route('/')